ga4gh-schemablocks/sb-phenopackets/generated/doc/MetaData.md

 #### externalReferences

-* type: array of "https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/ExternalReference.json [<a href="https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/ExternalReference.json" target="_BLANK">SRC</a>] [<a href="https://schemablocks.org/schemas/sb-phenopackets/ExternalReference.html" target="_BLANK">HTML</a>]"
+* type: array of "https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/ExternalReference.json [<a href="https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/ExternalReference.json">LINK</a>]"

 External identifiers for this message.
 These are considered different representation of the same record, not records which are in some other relation with the record at hand.
 For example this might be a PubMed reference